 Use Sage As an Excellent Natural Disinfectant and Deodorizer

-Edited by Nerissa Avisado, Eng, Lynn
+Edited by Nerissa Avisado, Eng, Lynn, Nuance

-- 1 Sage facts
+- 1 Why Sage?

-- 5 Growing sage in containers
+- 4 Growing Sage in Containers

-- 6 Harvesting and processing sage
+- 5 Harvesting and Processing Sage

-- 7 Tips and Warnings
+- 6 Tips and Warnings

-- 8 Questions and Answers
+- 7 Questions and Answers

 - 9 Comments

-Properties and active ingredients of sage
+Properties and Active Ingredients of Sage

 What makes sage an excellent natural disinfectant and odor eliminator?
-Sage extracts are known to contain volatile essential oils - thujone, borneol, cineole, linalool, pinene, and camphor �" that can eliminate odor-causing microbes while adding their own characteristic aroma.
-It has also been shown to contain flavonoids, estrogenic substances, phenolic acids, salvin and carnosic acid, rosmarinic acid, and tannin.
+Sage extracts are known to contain the volatile essential oils - thujone, borneol, cineole, linalool, pinene, and camphor, that work to eliminate odor-causing microbes while adding their own characteristic aroma.
+Sage has also been shown to contain flavonoids, estrogenic substances, phenolic acids, salvin and carnosic acid, rosmarinic acid, and tannin.

-Supplies and materials:
+Supplies and Materials

 - Fresh sage

-- Pan with lid
+- Saucepan with lid

 - Spray bottle

-- 6To avoid contamination, labeling the bottles is a must.This helps you remember what used to be inside the bottles.
+- 8This helps you remember what used to be inside the bottles.
 This is important because there can be chemical reactions between what used to be inside the bottles and the new content or herbal preparation.
-The label can remind you the possible sources of chemical reactions and interactions.
+The label will remind you the possible sources of chemical reactions and interactions.To avoid contamination, labeling the bottles is a must.

-- Cajeput Oil
+- Cajeput Essential Oil